-The Geological Survey of Western Australia (GSWA) has reprioritized its 2020–21 work program due to the impact of travel and operational restrictions.
-By using its extensive, geoscience datasets and outstanding rock and paleontology collections, GSWA’s Accelerated Geoscience Program (AGP) will aid economic recovery and stimulate the exploration industry.
-GSWA will deliver new interpretive datasets across all areas of geoscience, in key regions of the State where work is currently underway.
-This will accelerate understanding of the regions’ geology and mineral prospectivity.
+The Geological Survey of Western Australia (GSWA) reprioritized its 2020–21 work program due to the impact of travel and operational restrictions imposed by the COVID-19 pandemic.
+By using its extensive, geoscience datasets and outstanding rock and paleontology collections, GSWA’s Accelerated Geoscience Program (AGP) aims to aid economic recovery and stimulate the exploration industry.
+GSWA has delivered new interpretive datasets across all areas of geoscience in key regions of the State, accelerating understanding of the regions’ geology and mineral prospectivity.

 AGP main projects

-The AGP has dedicated geoscientists from across GSWA concentrating their efforts on four main projects:
+Dedicated geoscientists from across GSWA have concentrated their efforts on four main projects:

 - Publication of existing data into GIS layers